ascot4fusion/ascot5/doc/dataform.rst

 Terminal scripts
 ================

-Some useful scripts found in `./bin` folder are accessible from terminal if ``a5py`` was installed succesfully.
+Some useful scripts can be found in `./bin` folder or accessed directly from terminal if ``a5py`` was installed succesfully.
-These scripts modify the contents of the HDF5 file and they are listed here.
+These scripts modify or disbplay the contents of the HDF5 file and they are listed here.

 .. list-table:: Command line scripts
    :widths: 25 75